Walk through 1,300 years of heritage. From the towering Daibutsu to the lantern-lit paths of Kasuga Taisha.

 January.
 Witness the Wakakusa Yamayaki, where the entire mountain is set ablaze in a stunning, ancient fire ritual.

-Quiet Frost.
+Sharp Frost.

-Sakura Breeze.
+Sakura Flow.

-New Deer Fawns.
+Deer Fawns.

-Evening Lanterns.
+Evening Fireflies.

-Maple Fire.
+Maple Glow.

 Note: Nara is in a valley; summers can feel humid and winters notably colder than nearby Osaka.